Answeror/lit/README.md

 ### From source

-Install PyQt4, cx-Freeze, pywin32 is easy.
+Install PyQt4, cx-Freeze, pywin32 is fairly easy (indeed some pain if you want install them in the virtualenv like me, but it is **possible**).

 For stream.py:

 ```
 pip install git+https://github.com/Answeror/stream.py.git